yuhezhang-ai/triton-augment/docs/index.md

 > **Why better speedup on T4?** Kernel fusion reduces memory bandwidth bottlenecks, which matters more on bandwidth-limited GPUs like T4 (320 GB/s) vs A100 (1,555 GB/s).
 This means **greater benefits on consumer and mid-range hardware**.

-**💡 Auto-Tuning**: All benchmark results above use default configurations.
-Auto-tuning can provide **additional speedup** on dedicated GPUs by finding optimal parameters for your hardware and data size.
-[Learn more →](#auto-tuning)

 ### Run Your Own Benchmarks

 **Quick Benchmark** (Ultimate Fusion only):